eris8x6/digIt-assess-sumIt/README.md

 Addition equation drill app

 # dev notes
-This works, but in the present version neither the UI or the code are very pretty.
 I ran into a couple of hitches with the angularJS framework that ate quite a few cycles and required a significant amount of refactoring and kludging to get it to work: